Food Safety and Inspection Service, USDA.

 establishments dedicate between one and two positions for the same purpose.
 Small low-volume and very small

-establishments are thought to dedicate between one quarter-time and one full-time position to compliance with this regulation.
-The Agency seeks comment on these labor-demand estimates.
+establishments are thought to dedicate between one quarter-time and one full-time position to comply with this regulation.
+The Agency sought, but did not receive, comment on these labor-demand estimates.

-According to data from the Agency's electronic Public Health Inspection System (PHIS), 479 very small establishments, 54 small low-volume establishments, 51 small high-volume establishments, and 23
+According to data from the Agency's electronic Public Health Information System (PHIS), 479 very small establishments, 54 small low-volume establishments, 51 small high-volume establishments, and 23

-large swine Start Printed Page 22606establishments would be affected by this rule.
+large swine establishments will be affected by this rule.
 This analysis takes into consideration the fact that some large and small high-volume establishments operate multiple lines and multiple shifts.
 This analysis assumes that all other establishments operate one line and one shift per day.
 Data from PHIS also show that, on average, large establishments annually operate 266 days, small high-volume establishments 239 days, small low-volume establishments 95 days, and very small establishments 67 days.
-The proposed rule is expected to lead to a reduction in industry positions at these establishments; see table 1.
-Table 2 provides the estimated labor cost savings from the proposed rule, given the expected labor costs, number of positions, and days of operation.
+The final rule is expected to lead to a reduction in industry positions at these establishments; see table 1.
+Table 2 provides the estimated labor cost savings from the final rule, given the expected labor costs, number of positions, and days of operation.
 The annual cost savings range from $5.27 million to $19.03 million, with a mid-point of $11.81 million.

-Table 1—Estimated Industry Labor Reductions From Removing 310.11
+Table 1—Estimated Industry Labor Reductions From Removing 9 CFR 310.11

 |Small High Volume||51||26||77||102|